scottadkin/Discord-UT2004-Server-Query/README.md

 - `.setauto` Sets the current channel to be the auto query channel, it is recommended the auto query channel is a new channel where users can't post as the bot will delete previous messages when this command is used in a text channel.

 # Auto Query Information
-- When an auto query channel is set the bot will delete previous messages posted in the channel(Up to the last 50 posts)
 - Every time the command is used the bot will post fresh messages for each server added to the database, after each query interval the bot will edit the previous message with the latest response from the respected server.
 - If a new server is added after this command is used it will post any new servers in the auto query channel.
 - If a server is deleted from the database list the bot will remove it's respected message from the auto query channel.